NewsappAJC/hospitalCheckup/README.md

 - [ ] Range (popup) is the confidence interval
 - [ ] Add commas to number displays that may have a thousands place
-- [ ] I think I need to set up routes for my navigation?
-Maybe?
-It's reloading the homepage when you go home
+- [ ] Add app for navigation links to handle preventDefault for page refresh, routing etc.
 - [ ] As of e8182fc it doesn't load the hospital view page from the direct URL unless it's already stored in web storage... how to fix?

 ##Questions
-- [ ] Rate == Ratio?
+- [ ] Rate == Ratio
-- [ ] Persistence?
-Do I need this?
-Should I make an API for this?